Sycamore husband, wife found shot dead week after she filed for divorce

 The home of Kimberly Hurley, 56, and husband Robert Hurley, 58, at 213 E. Maplewood Drive, shown on Friday, Nov.
 22, 2024.
 Sycamore police found the couple shot to death in the back yard of the home Friday morning.
 A gun was found on the husband.
 Kimberly had filed for divorce a week prior, court records show.

 Sycamore Police Chief Jim Winters said Friday that authorities are investigating the shooting as domestic violence related.
 The couple had been married for 22 years as of Nov.
 8, according to court records.
-They both were pronounced dead on the scene, and police believe the two were the only ones involved in the shooting, he said.
+They both were pronounced dead at the scene, and police believe the two were the only ones involved in the shooting, he said.

 “We’re still piecing together the crime scene,” Winters said.
 “But we are investigating it as a domestic-related incident.”

 The Sycamore Police Department issued an alert on its Facebook page about 7:30 a.m.
 Friday that announced a heavy police presence along Maplewood Drive across from Sycamore Middle School.
-Police wrote they believed the incident was isolated and the public was not in danger.
+Police wrote that they believed the incident was isolated and the public was not in danger.
 Winters said investigators remained at the home until about noon.

-“There were multiple shots [fired] but again once we get back the autopsy results then we’ll confirm the amount each one of them was shot,” Winters said.
+“There were multiple shots [fired], but again, once we get back the autopsy results, then we’ll confirm the amount each one of them was shot,” Winters said.
 “At this point, we believe that Robert was only shot once.”

 No other people were home at the time of the shooting, police said.
 The couple share two adult children, according to court records.